 I am a theatre-maker, creative producer, and designer working in the midlands.
 My practice is primarily concerned with exploring otherness and navigating the queer experience.

 I trained in Directing, specialising in queer performance, at the University of Birmingham after graduating from Royal Holloway, University of London.
 I make experiential commercial performance work and am particularly interested in the integration of sound, voice & music in live performance.

 I have worked with numerous organisations and artists as a producer and project/events manager, and am currently the producer and programmer for Birmingham’s SHOUT Festival of Queer Arts and Culture.
-I believes in the re-prioritisation of midlands perspectives within national queer discourse and decentralisation of queer narratives.
+I believe in the re-prioritisation of midlands perspectives within national queer discourse and decentralisation of queer narratives.
 I am in the process of rediscovering my Birmingham accent, and fervently support the use of the word BAB.